KinoranaUPSB/lab08-heroku-dumpster-fire/README.md

 ---

 Finish the rest of Step 6.
-Now for Step 7:
+Now for Step 7, where we will commit our code to Github:

 1) Head over to your shell and type in `git add .`